-Plastics recycling rate reached
+Plastics recycling rate reached 26.9%.

-since 2018, reaching 16 Mt.
+Plastics waste incineration with energy recovery increased by +15% since 2018, reaching 16 Mt.

-of plastics waste is still sent to landfill.

-Europe's share of global plastics production dropped from 22% in 2006 to 4% in 2022.
+Almost 25% of plastics waste is still sent to landfill.
+Europe's share of global plastics production dropped from 22% in 2006 to 14% in 2022.

 2. Recycled quantities were previously measured upon leaving the sorting centres.
 The measurement is now done when the recycling actually takes place, according to the Packaging and Packaging Waste Directive (PPWD) (EU) 2018/852.
-The calculation point therefore lies after impurities and unsuitable substances have been removed from the sorted materials
+The calculation point therefore lies after impurities and unsuitable substances have been removed from the sorted materials.

-3. The vast majority of plastic waste incineration in the EU27+3 is with energy recovery
+3. The vast majority of plastic waste incineration in the EU27+3 is with energy recovery.

-^{1.} This number excludes pre-consumer recycled plastics content (pre-consumer recycled plastics from waste arising from the plastics production and converting processes).
+This number excludes pre-consumer recycled plastics content (pre-consumer recycled plastics from waste arising from the plastics production and converting processes).
 The "Plastics Transition" roadmap defines 'circular plastics' as an overarching term including post-consumer recycled plastics, plastics from bio-based feedstock, and from carbon-capture.
 To measure progress towards the 25% and 65% circular plastics content ambitions by 2030 and 2050 set in the roadmap, pre-consumer is excluded.